Experimental review on Majorana zero-modes in hybrid nanowires: Other experiments of interests

-There is plenty of other experimental progress of 1D-Majorana hybrid devices, which will briefly introduce in this section but will not discuss in-depth details.
+There is plenty of other experimental progress of one-dimensional Majorana hybrid devices.
+We will briefly introduce some of them in this section but will not discuss the in-depth details.

-First of all, there are a few experiments using different mechanisms or strategies to relax the strict requirements for Majorana materials.
+First of all, a few experiments use different mechanisms or strategies to relax the strict requirements for Majorana materials.
 The topological phase transition in the semiconductor-superconductor hybrid system is mostly driven by using a Zeeman field of order 1T.
 Usually, a strong applied magnetic field is incompatible with the superconductor device.
-In Refs.~\cite{Fornieri2019, Ren2019, Yang2019}, phase-controlled topological superconductivity in 2D-material systems are reported.
+In Refs.~\cite{Fornieri2019, Ren2019, Yang2019}, phase-controlled topological superconductivity signatures in two-dimensional material systems have been reported.
 The critical fields for observing zero-energy states are significantly reduced when the superconductor junctions are biased at $\phi\approx\pi$.
 Similar but different, it is also demonstrated that quantized vortices with odd-winding numbers in InAs/Al core-shell nanowires can host flux-induced Majorana mode~\cite{Vaitiekenas2020}.
+Again, it should be noted that the flux can also give rise to trivial zero-energy states mimicking Majorana modes in these core-shell wires~\cite{Valentini2020}.
 Phase or flux controlled topological superconductivity still requires applying an external magnetic field (though the critical field is reduced).
 In Ref.~\cite{Vaitiekenas2020-2}, zero-field topological superconductivity is realized via synthesizing semiconductor, superconductor, and the ferromagnetic insulator together.
 In this setup, the time-reversal symmetry of the induced superconductivity is broken by the magnetic exchange effect from a EuS layer in the close vicinity.
 Similarly, it is found that ferromagnetic microstructures with proper magnetic textures can induce a strong spin-orbit field and a Zeeman field for materials with weak intrinsic spin-orbit interactions~\cite{Desjardins2019}.